rudijs/saltstack-elk-formula/README.md

 - `vagrant ssh master`
 - From the *master* install the ELK stack on *minion1* and Filebeat (log shipper) on both *minion1* and *minion2*
 - `sudo salt '*' state.highstate`
+- TODO: Repeat this command if the formula fails.
+Sometimes apt-get installs fail.
 - All done, now open a browser to the Kibana UI
 - [http://192.168.50.11:5601](http://192.168.50.11:5601)
 - Filebeat agent log data should already in ready for viewing